vanzytay/ABSA_DevSplits/readme.md

 ## Dataset Splits for our AAAI'18 paper

+Note:The datasets have been updated because the wrong ones have been uploaded.
+Only Laptop Term and Restaurant Aspects should be affected.
+The rest should be fine.
+Drop me an email if you find any issues.

 Commonly used SemEval14 datasets (Laptop and Restaurants) do not use dev splits.
 In many works, the evaluation is conducted *solely* on the test set.
 We believe that proper evaluation should include a dev set.

 In this repository, you will find the train/test/dev splits from our